There are six Velo Birmingham climbs, with a combined total of 7,000ft over the 100-mile route

 By the time you descends towards the River Teme from Clifton upon Teme, you’ll have covered 60 miles, just short of the 100km mark and you will be at one of the lowest elevations of the entire route at a little over 100ft.

-This also marks the start of the fifth climb, a 3.9 mile lift from 115ft to 500ft, giving an average gradient for this climb of just 1.9%.
-Like the previous climbs, these are steady rolling roads in beautiful countryside, just watch out for the left-hand turn after the first mini peak.
+This also marks the start of the fifth climb, a 3.9 mile lift from 115ft to 500ft, giving an average gradient for this climb of just 1.9% but like several of the other climbs, the low average gradient masks some steeper sections.
+Like the previous climbs, these are steady rolling roads in beautiful countryside, just watch out for the left-hand turn after the first mini peak and maintain a steady pace so you reach the top in good order.

 Climb 6 : Hampton Lovett to Clent (St. Kenelm’s Pass)